iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex.md

 ```

 The above command creates [an Iter8 experiment](../../concepts/whatisiter8.md#what-is-an-iter8-experiment) alongside the candidate version of the `hello world` application.
 The experiment will collect latency and error rate metrics for the candidate, and verify that it satisfies the mean latency (50 msec), error rate (0.0), 95th percentile tail latency SLO (100 msec) SLOs.

-??? note "View application and experiment resources"
-    Use the command below to view your application and Iter8 experiment resources.
-    ```shell
-    helm get manifest my-app
-    ```

 ??? note "Verify that candidate version is 2.0.0"
     Ensure that the Knative app is ready.